 Here are 5 awesome outdoor excursions within an hour's drive of Columbia:

-With little development around the lake and restrictions on water skiing and Jet Skis, this 6,700-acre reservoir is a peaceful setting to wet your line.
-An abundance of foliage and bait fish make it prime fishing waters for chunky catfish, including blues, channels and whites.
-The most productive spots are around the humps, long points and creek channels where the fish can come up to feed and then retreat to the protection of the deep water.
+With little surrounding development and restrictions on water skiing and use of personal watercrafts, Lake Monticello is a 6,700-acre reservoir that offers a peaceful setting in which to wet your line.
+An abundance of foliage and bait fish make it prime waters for catching chunky catfish, including blues, channels and whites.
+The most productive spots are around the humps, long points and creek channels where the fish come up to feed before retreating to the protection of the deep water.
 Other popular game fish to be had include largemouth bass, black and white crappies and bream.

 A popular destination for all kinds of water sports, Lake Murray is a great spot to try this hot recreational craze.
 Cruise the reservoir's quiet coves or venture out in the big water.
 You don't need any experience to get in on the fun.
 Several outfitters offer beginner-friendly stand up paddleboards at various locations on the lake.

-Part of the cross-state Palmetto Trail, this 10.8-mile section takes cyclists along the old Norfolk Southern Railroad line through a piedmont forest in Dutch Fork, an area settled by German immigrants in the 1730s.
+Part of the cross-state Palmetto Trail, this 10.8-mile section called the Peak to Prosperity Passage takes cyclists along the old Norfolk Southern Railroad line through a piedmont forest in Dutch Fork, an area settled by German immigrants in the 1730s.

 Along the way, you'll traverse 14 wooden trestles over Crims Creek and an impressive 1,100-foot span across the Broad River.
 If you have a smart phone, you can scan QR codes found on a dozen signs on the trail to learn about the history, cultcrure and wildlife in the area.